 At the Windows 10 login screen, click the link for I Forgot My Password (Figure A).

-At the screen to Verify Your Identity, choose how you want to receive a code to confirm who you are.
+At the screen to Verify Your Identity, click the dropdown menu to choose how you want to receive a code to confirm your identity.
 You can opt to receive it via an email to your primary address or by a text to your mobile phone, both of which you should have set up when you created your Microsoft Account.

 Check your email or mobile phone for the code.
 At the next screen, enter that code.
 Click Next.
 At the next screen to Reset Your Password, type a new password for your Microsoft Account.
-Click Next (Figure D).
+Click Next (Figure C).

 The next screen tells you that your password has been changed successfully.
 Click Next.
-You’re returned to the Windows 10 login screen where you can enter your new password to sign in (Figure E).
+You’re returned to the Windows 10 login screen where you can enter your new password to sign in (Figure D).

-How to reset the password for your local account
+Reset the password for your local account